-On the international level.
-"The Economics of Ecosystems and (TEEB)10 is a global Biodiversity" initiative focused on drawing attention to the economic benefits of biodiversity including the growing costs biodiversity loss and ecosystem presents degradation.
-TEEB approach that can help decisionmakers to recognize, disclose and evaluate the values of ecosystem services and biodiversity).
+On the international level, "The Economics of Ecosystems and Biodiversity" (TEEB)10 is a global 10. www.teebweb.org initiative focused on drawing attention to the economic benefits of biodiversity including the growing costs of biodiversity loss and ecosystem degradation.
+TEEB presents an approach that can help decision-makers to recognize, disclose and evaluate the values of ecosystem services and biodiversity).

-European Commission The also started to consider ecosystem services within its strategy for biodiversity with the explicit goal to assess and improve the state of European ecosystems and their services.
+The European Commission also started to consider ecosystem services within its strategy for biodiversity with the explicit goal to assess and improve the state of European ecosystems and their services.

-The European Commission listed 10 ecosystem types (Urban, Cropland, Woodland and Forests, Grasland, Heathland, Sparcely vegetated land, Inland wetland, Freshwater, Coastal, Marine) to be identified and assessed, and supports projects to propose methods and indicators.
-11 assessing ecosystem and their services [European Commission, 2013b]
+The European Commission listed 10 ecosystem types (Urban, Cropland, Grasland, Woodland and Forests, Heathland, Sparcely vegetated land, Inland wetland, Freshwater, Coastal, Marine) to be identified and assessed, and supports projects to propose methods and indicators.11